 - Add the Gluten Free All Purpose Four, Baking Powder, and Xanthan Gum.
 Mix until it is all blended well.

 - After pouring the batter into your pan you will then make the crumb topping.
 To do this add all of the ingredients to a bowl and smash with a fork to create a crumb.
-Spread across the top and then bake for 60-70 minutes.
-Check in the center with a toothpick and it should come out clean, or if it pulls any cake it will be done, not batter.
+Spread across the top and then bake for about 45 minutes, or until a butter knife comes out of the center clean.

 It is so incredibly moist and spongy when you pierce your fork into it and watch the crisp crumble fall to the sides of the plate you will not be able to help yourself to keep coming back for each bite and then scraping the crumble off of the plate, onto the fork and into your mouth.

 I was in shock when my 6 year old who will only eat chocolate baked goods finished an entire slice of this.
 It is a winner!
 Everyone will love this gluten free and dairy free coffee cake.
 You can also get this recipe along with over 100 other gluten free and dairy free recipes in my cookbook.
 Enjoy!

 This moist gluten and dairy free coffee cake with the perfect crumb topping will delight your senses.

 - 2 Eggs